-Max Loa: 225.5m

-Max beam: 30m

-Max draft: 9.5m
+Max Loa: 225.5mMax beam: 30mMax draft: 10.0m

-Max air draft for Geared Vessel: 16.0m
+• Max air draft for Geared Vessel: 16.0m

-If a VSL is exceeding these restrictions, VSL is subject to receiver approval and all the cost involved due the VSL exceeding restrictions will be for charterers or owner account.
+If a Vessel is exceeding these restrictions, Vessel is subject to receiver's approval and costs involved due the Vessel exceeding restrictions will be for charterers or owner's account.

-VSL have to be fitted with cranes in good order to be able to lift the loader (12 tons) in and out from the ship holds for trimming purposes and also subject to receiver approval.
+Vessels have to be fitted with cranes in good order to be able to lift the loader (12 tons) in and out from the ship holds for trimming purposes and also subject to receiver's approval.
+Good working heaters in the Crane cabins have to be fully functional for colder seasons as window wipers also in case of precipitations.